Willow City Farm Internships

 Our Internship Opportunity: Willow City Farm offers an honest, accurate on-farm learning experience.
 We provide a beautiful, clean, safe, healthy setting to work hard, play hard, and learn valuable real-life skills.
 You can get in great physical shape while learning all the basic components that you need to strategically plan, operate, promote and manage your own profitable, sustainable and rewarding farm business.
 The work teaches about sustainable farming practices, economics of making a farm profitable, marketing, raising livestock, growing crops organically for profit, customer relations, and what it's like to work hard for a healthy lifestyle and successful future.

-About Willow City Farm: Willow City Farm is owned and Operated by Tara Davlin and he daughter, Chloe.
+About Willow City Farm: Willow City Farm is owned and Operated by Tara and Joe Moore.
 The farm is located in Pleasant Plains, Illinois, just 6 miles from Springfield, 60 minutes from Bloomington, 100 miles from St. Louis, and 200 miles from Chicago.

 Willow City Farm is a small-scale diversified farm in Central Illinois.
 The farm does not just produce one or two products like a typical farm, instead it operates more like a homestead and produces a multitude of crops and livestock which support each other using permaculture and other organic methods.